-Even if your home is “move-in ready,” you’re still going to have to take on home improvement projects here and there.
+Even if your home is move-in ready, you’re still going to have to take on home improvement projects here and there.
 There are a few must-have tools you’ll want to pick up — especially if you’re a first-time homeowner!
-Keep reading to learn about seven essential tools you’ll want to add to your toolbox.
+Keep reading to learn about these essential tools you’ll want to add to your toolbox.

 A cordless drill is by far one of the most useful tools you can keep around the house.
 From hanging window treatments to building furniture, a quality cordless drill and bit set will come in handy both indoors and out for many years to come.